HCL Q1 net profit slips 11 pc | Law-Order

 IT services firm HCL Technologies on Wednesday reported an 11 per cent drop in its consolidated net profit for the first quarter ended June 2023.

-Its net profit was Rs 3,531 crore in the April-June period compared to Rs 3,981 crore in the same period last year.
+Its net profit was Rs 3,531 crore in the April-June period compared to Rs 3,981 crore in the previous quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)